kieranelby/UbiTok.io/docs/trading-rules.md

 ### Terms and Conditions

-The UbiTok.io Dapp (the Solidity Contracts and Web UI) is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+The UbiTok.io Solidity Contracts, Web UI, and software libraries ("the Dapp") are provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

-In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the Dapp or the use or other dealings in the Dapp.
+In no event shall the authors or copyright holders ("the software suppliers") be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the Dapp or the use or other dealings in the Dapp.

+The Dapp should be considered its own autonomous entity as far as permitted by law - it is your responsiblity to study its likely behaviour before interacting with it, including taking into account that the actual behaviour of the compiled contract in a real Ethereum node may differ from the assumed behaviour based on the apparent intent of the Solidity source code, or differ from the trading rules in this page.

 The Dapp contracts will live as long as the Ethereum blockchain, but no warranty is given that the UbiTok.io website will continue to provide access to the contracts.

-The Dapp should be considered its own autonomous entity as far as permitted by law - it is your responsiblity to study its likely behaviour before interacting with it, including taking into account that the actual behaviour of the compiled contract in a real Ethereum node may differ from the assumed behaviour based on the apparent intent of the Solidity source code, or differ from the trading rules in this page.

-UbiTok.io are unable to and will not cancel, undo, or make good any erroneous trades - all trades are final, even in the case of palpable errors made by market participants or UbiTok.io themselves.
-UbiTok.io is not responsible for the behaviour of other market participants.
+The software suppliers are unable to and will not cancel, undo, or make good any erroneous trades - all trades are final, even in the case of palpable errors made by market participants or the software suppliers themselves.
+The software suppliers are not responsible for the behaviour of other market participants.

-UbiTok.io do not in any way endorse the suitability of tokens offered for sale on the exchange.
+The software suppliers do not in any way endorse the suitability of tokens offered for sale on the exchange.
 Nothing on this website should be taken as financial advice.

 By interacting with the Dapp you agree to accept the conditions in this section as well as those listed at ethereum.org/agreement.